toralf/tinderbox/README.md

     sudo /opt/tb/bin/scw.sh <image>

 Simple wrapper of chroot with few checks, no hosts files are mounted.
 This can be made if an image is already running and therefore *chr.sh* can't be used.
-This script is useful to inspect log files and to run commands like *reix*, *qlop* etc.
+This script is useful to inspect log files and to run commands like *eix*, *qlop* etc.

 ### removal of an image
 Stop the image and remove the symlink in *~/run*.